mvolkmann/blog/src/smalltalk.md

 `Array2D`, `Association`, `CharacterSequence`, `Collection`, `Dictionary`, `False`, `Integer`, `Number`, `Text`, `True`, and `UndefinedObject`.

-To install this, enter `Feature require: 'JSON'` in a Workspace and "Do it".
+To install the `JSON` package, enter `Feature require: 'JSON'` in a Workspace and "Do it".

-Custom classes should implement the instance method `jsonWriteOn:` to describe which of their instance variables should be included.
+Custom classes whose instances need to be serialized to JSON should implement the instance method `jsonWriteOn:`.
+This method describes the instance variables that should be included.
 Here's how it could be implemented for a `Dog` class with instance varaibles `id`, `name`, and `breed`.